ashh16/EDA/README.md

-Netflix Movies and TV-Shows EDA
+Netflix Movies and TV-Shows EDA.

 The dataset used for this EDA is the Netflix Movies and TV Shows dataset available on Kaggle.
 It contains information about movies and TV shows available on Netflix as of 2021.
 The dataset includes features such as:

 •	Title: The title of the movie or TV show.
 •	Type: Whether it's a movie or TV show.
 •	Director: The director(s) of the movie or TV show.